HungryOrc/hungryorc.github.io/pages/java/java_file_io.md

 folder: java
 toc: false
 ---
-There are multiple ways to do file I/O in java.
+There are 2 ways to do file I/O in java.

 ## Read and write txt file in traditional way, with `FileReader/Writer` and `BufferedReader`
 ```java